Texas Longhorns women's basketball: Early years (1900–1966)

-Intermediate years (1967-1974)
+Intermediate years (1967–1974) Club Level

 After Hiss's departure, basketball at Texas began to grow, although it would be almost a decade until it became a full varsity sport.
 The University of Texas Sports Association (UTSA) a predecessor to the athletic department, organized the sports available for women.
 Basketball was not one of the club sports offered until a student, Mary Neikirk, organized a petition which was presented to the administration.
 The school agreed to add basketball as a club sport under the auspices of the UTSA.

 The first year's budget was $100.
 A team was formed, and the team played under the girl's rules of the era—six players on a team, two of whom stayed at the defensive end, two of whom stayed in the offensive end and two, called "rovers" who could play both ends.
 These rules were used until 1971, at which time they switched to "boy's rules".

 In 1973, the team practiced and played in the annex of Gregory Gymnasium.
 Rodney Page, who had some experience as a women's basketball assistant coach, was a referee at one of the games.
 When the current coach of the team quit, Page was hired.
 The Texas team, in Pages' first year, compiled a record of 7–11.

 The 1974 season was a season of transition, with a mixture of firsts and lasts.
 This year's team was the first to play their games in Gregory Gymnasium itself, rather than the annex.
-This was the first year the team had trainers, and it was the first year that the Longhorn Band and cheerleaders performed for the team.
+This was the first year the team had trainers, and it was the first year that the Longhorn Band and cheerleaders perform for the team.
 It was their last year under the auspices of the UTSA.
 It was the last year before the sport attained the status of a full varsity sport.

 Title IX was passed in 1972, with a provision prohibiting discrimination on the basis of sex.
 At the time it was passed, it was unknown what impact it would have on sports, including whether it even applied to intercollegiate sports.
 Two years, later, in 1974, the issue wasn't yet settled, with the Tower Amendment specifically excluding revenue-producing sports, but shortly thereafter, the Tower Amendment was eliminated.
 It was becoming clear that universities would have to respond sooner or later, but Texas responded in 1974.
 Shortly after the conclusion of the 1974 basketball season, Stephen Spurr, the University president, announced that a women's athletic department would be started, complete with offices, staff and a budget of $50,000.